RchGrav/PARTICLES/README.md

 Your final product should not only meet these basic requirements but also be visually appealing and intriguing.
 You are free to add any additional elements that would enhance the product.
 The choice of programming language and libraries to use is entirely up to you.

 You are expected to deliver functional code within 25 steps.
-At the end of each step, you, as the Language Learning Model (LLM), will decide whether to proceed to the next step or request an evaluation of the code by stating "EVAL".
-If you choose to say "EVAL", a brief description of the outcome will be provided, including a screenshot of the current system state.
-Please note that there is no need to communicate with the test administrator.
-Any responses will be considered as notes for yourself and will not elicit any response other than "CONTINUE".
+At the end of each step, you, as the Language Learning Model (LLM), will make the decision whether to proceed to the next step or request an evaluation of the code by stating "EVAL".
+When you state "EVAL", a brief description of the outcome will be provided, including a screenshot of the current system state.
+You are not to seek confirmation or approval from the test administrator.
+Any responses you provide will be considered as notes for your own reference and will not elicit any response other than "CONTINUE".
 ```

 ## Why This Test Question?